barmac/film-ratings/README.md

 ## Installation

-Build extension manually and add as unpacked to your browser.
+Download the extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/film-ratings/gbpjlnljknajfeloegmineklgmlnoipf) or build it manually and add as unpacked to your browser.

 ```sh
 npm install